 - 6.1 We recognise that safeguarding is not a discrete area of work: there is a safeguarding dimension to almost every area of academy practice.
-As part of our whole academy approach, and to ensure an holistic view of all children, we have structures and systems in place, such as weekly safeguarding supervision meetings and shared databases (CPOMS), to ensure that the DSL has oversight of areas of academy organisation which may not fall directly within their remit, but may impact upon effective safeguarding.
+As part of our whole academy approach, and to ensure an holistic view of all children, we have structures and systems in place, such as scheduled meetings and shared databases, to ensure that the DSL has oversight of areas of academy organisation which may not fall directly within their remit, but may impact upon effective safeguarding.
 These areas include behaviour, attendance, medical needs/first aid, SEND and bullying.
-Information from these areas will be factored into safeguarding decision making for individual children so that their needs are considered holistically. - 6.2 We will ensure that the DSL is kept informed of any incident of physical intervention with a child and will be aware of behaviour plans for specific children.
-(See Academy Behaviour Policy/Blueprint and Positive Handling Plans for further information). - We will ensure that the DSL is kept informed of attendance patterns, and where there 6.3 are concerns for individual children the response to this will be considered within the context of safeguarding.
-(See Attendance Policy for further information).

-- 6.4 We will ensure that the DSL is kept informed of arrangements for first aid and children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child.
+Information from these areas will be factored into safeguarding decision making for individual children so that their needs are considered holistically. - 6.2 We will ensure that the DSL is kept informed of any incident of physical intervention with a child and will be aware of student support plans for specific children. - 6.3 We will ensure that the DSL is kept informed of attendance patterns, and where there are concerns for individual children the response to this will be considered within the context of safeguarding. - 6.4 We will ensure that the DSL is kept informed of arrangements for first aid and children with medical conditions and is alerted where a concern arises, such as an error with the administering of medicines or intervention, or repeated medical appointments being missed, or guidance or treatments not being followed by the parents or the child.
 (See Supporting Pupils with Medical Conditions Policy and Appendix C of this policy for further information). - 6.5 Systems are in place to ensure that hate incidents, e.g. racist, homophobic, transphobic gender or disability-based bullying/cyberbullying, are reported, recorded and considered under safeguarding arrangements by the DSL.

-(See Behaviour, Prevention of Bullying and E-Safety Policy for further information). - 6.6 The DSL links with curriculum leads, such as PSHE and ICT, to ensure that the curriculum supports the wellbeing and resilience of pupils and teaches them about risk assessment and safeguarding issues, such as healthy relationships and online safety.
-(See PSHE/RSE/E-Safety Policies for further information).
+6.6 The DSL links with curriculum leads, such as PSHE and ICT, to ensure that the curriculum supports the wellbeing and resilience of pupils and teaches them about risk assessment and safeguarding issues, such as healthy relationships and online safety.